Christy learned the art and science of cooking from her Southern kin. Her cooking secrets aren't secrets because she shares them freely.

-Grandmother would mix a cup of nuts with syrup, sugar, and eggs, and make a perfect pecan pie.
+Grandmother would mix a cup of nuts with syrup, sugar, and eggs to make a perfect pecan pie.
 The crust was golden brown, the filling the color of honey, and it smelled like heaven.

 No matter how often I tried, my pecan pie was either burnt, or it was soupy, not setting up right.
 After my grandmother had passed, I asked my mom what I was doing wrong.
 She said, "I don't know.
 I've never been able to bake pecan pie myself," which explained why we never had it at home when I was a kid.

-And then one day, about the time I turned forty--about the same time that I suddenly learned to make perfect cornbread and perfect biscuits--I learned how to make perfect pecan pie.
-Maybe the age forty thing is just because I, myself, needed to cook longer before I was done; or maybe it was because I finally found the secrets.
-Now pecan pie is always a favorite at our holiday table, and always the dish that I take to a pot-luck dinner.
+And then one day, about the time I turned 40—about the same time that I suddenly learned to make perfect cornbread and perfect biscuits—I learned how to make perfect pecan pie.
+Maybe the age 40 thing is just because I needed to cook longer before I was done, or maybe it was because I finally found the secrets.
+Now pecan pie is always a favorite at our holiday table, and always the dish that I take to a potluck dinner.

-I learned the secret to making perfect pecan pie, and I'm going to share it with you.
+I have learned the secret to making perfect pecan pie, and now I'm going to share it with you.

 But that recipe is only a starting point, as each person blends in an extra ingredient, or changes out one of the basics, to make the pie her own.
 One person adds chocolate, another bourbon.
 Someone else uses molasses instead of corn syrup.
 In this way, each person's pie becomes her own unique blend of her mother's recipe and her friends' influence.
 This is what transforms cooking from a utilitarian chore to an expression of individuality.

-What makes this recipe book so special is that those notes were hand-written by my grandmother, my aunts, my mother, my great-grandmother, by women from four generations of our family, with some of those recipes having been handed down by their mothers before them.
-My aunt compiled them about twenty-five years ago, copied the pages, bound them in three-ring binders.
+What makes this recipe book so special is that those notes were handwritten by my grandmother, my aunts, my mother, my great-grandmother—by women from four generations of our family—with some of those recipes having been handed down by their mothers before them.
+My aunt compiled them about 25 years ago, copied the pages, bound them in three-ring binders.
 There is no label on the cover, no table of contents, no ISBN number and no pre-printed price, but I know that that book is more valuable than any other cookbook on my shelves.

 This is my great-grandmother's pecan pie recipe.
 It's not much different from the one on the Karo syrup bottle, but it's enough different so that I know it is her recipe, and now it is mine.